-c Now from here follow the beautiful trail passing the dense forest and enjoying the every aspects of nature and then reach the Nagi Gumba which offers the splendid 360 degree view Kathmandu Valley.
+c Now from here follow the beautiful trail passing the dense forest and enjoying every aspect of nature and then reach the Nagi Gumba which offers the splendid 360-degree view Kathmandu Valley.

 It takes around 4 hours to reach Bagdwar from Panimuhan.

-The trail now ascends to steeply uphill through the oak, rhododendron forest and finally reaches the Shivapuri Peak.
+The trail now ascends to steeply uphill through the oak, rhododendron forest, and finally reaches the Shivapuri Peak.
 It might take around 40 minutes to reach the Shivapuri Peak from Bagdwar.
-The peak propounds awesome view of mountain ranges including Ganesh Himal Range, Langtang and Jugal Himal towards the direct north and also the Mount Manaslu towards the south.
-Spend some quality time here enjoying awesome views while experiencing the nature.
-Finally descend back to the Bagdwar, and reach Saptalingeshowr, from where there are two options to head back to Kathmandu.
+The peak propounds an awesome view of mountain ranges including the Ganesh Himal Range, Langtang, and Jugal Himal towards the direct north and also Mount Manaslu towards the south.
+Spend some quality time here enjoying awesome views while experiencing nature.
+Finally, descend back to the Bagdwar, and reach Saptalingeshowr, from where there are two options to head back to Kathmandu.
 Either get follow back the same route or head towards Sundarijal via Okhreni, which is a beautiful village along the side of Bagmati River.
 It might take around 4-5 hours to reach Sundarijal from Saptalimgeswor.

-Please note there aren’t any tea house or shops upon leaving the Panimuhan and until getting the Okhreni if you are planning for round trip.
+Please note there aren’t any tea houses or shops upon leaving the Panimuhan and until getting the Okhreni if you are planning for a round trip.

 The hike seems slightly challenging on the route towards Sundarijal.
 So please calculate your time so that you may catch the last bus from Sundarijal that goes towards the Kathmandu Buspark.